gravo-lan/Anti-Roblox-Scam/README.md

 # Anti Roblox Scam
-A chrome extension for *certain* kids who get scammed by fake Roblox links.
+A chromium extension for *certain* kids who get scammed by fake Roblox links.
 Doesn't work on Opera for some reason

 ## Installation

-1. Go to `chrome://extensions`
+1. Go to `[your-browser]://extensions`, for example, `chrome://extensions` or `edge://extensions`
+2. Turn on developer mode
-2. Click 'load unpacked'
+3. Click 'load unpacked'
-3. Select `Roblox Scam Redirect` in your file explorer
+4. Select `Roblox Scam Redirect` in your file explorer
+5. Click select

 ## How to not get scammed as a 8 year old on your iPad